 The Mutz Institute is named after one of IPA's founding members, John M. Mutz, whose life exemplifies philanthropy, citizenship, and excellence.
 John Mutz has been president of Lilly Endowment Inc., Lt.
 Governor of Indiana, and a corporate CEO.
 Go here to learn more about this Indiana visionary.

-Excellent candidates for the Mutz Institute are senior leaders and board members in philanthropy, as well as those seeking to hold those roles in the future.
+Excellent candidates for the Mutz Institute are senior leaders and board members in philanthropy, as well as those seeking to hold executive roles in the future.
 This includes public sector officials and high-potential individuals at foundations, corporations, and nonprofit organizations.

+The Mutz Institute seeks a diverse class composed of individuals with a wide range of experiences.
 Successful applicants will possess self-motivation and strong character.
 They will have achieved recognition for service in their community or performance in the field of philanthropy and will have shown a willingness to serve others.
 Successful candidates should demonstrate the potential for future success and service to their communities, as well as a willingness to translate the benefits of the program into a greater level of participation in philanthropic organizations.

-Applications for the 2021 Mutz Institute cohort are due no later than 12:00 p.m.
-ET on Friday, October 30, 2020.
+Applications for the 2024 Mutz Institute cohort are due no later than 12:00 p.m.
+E.T. on Thursday, October 26, 2023.

 Download the application below for detailed instructions on how to apply and submission requirements.
 Please note that submitting your application does not guarantee placement.
 An IPA selection committee will evaluate all written applications, interview potential candidates, and select qualified applicants.

-Please contact Holly M. Davis by email or call (317) 519-5391 with any questions.
+Please email email@example.com or call (317) 519-5391 with any questions.